jeffgeorge/phpbb-docker/README.md

 This container requires the following environment variables to be set for proper operation:

-- `PHPBB_USER`: Username for the administrative user (required for first installation)
+- `PHPBB_USERNAME`: Username for the administrative user (required for first installation)
-- `PHPBB_PASS`: Password for the administrative user (required for first installation)
+- `PHPBB_PASSWORD`: Password for the administrative user (required for first installation)

 These variables are mandatory for generating the database during first initialization.